The Clear

 earthly reason why I

-So I politely asked if any of the couples minded if
+So I politely asked if any of the couples would

 about it!
 I was worried my desire to enter the contest might